Xilinx/Vitis-Tutorials/Getting_Started/Vitis_HLS/optimization_techniques.md

     ![Config Compile](./images/config_compile.png)

 3. In the **Configuration Settings** dialog box edit `pipeline_loops` to specify  `6`.
-This indicates that the tool should only automatically pipeline loops with six or fewer iterations.
+This indicates that the tool should automatically unroll inner loops with six or fewer iterations.
 The default setting is 64.

 5. Click **OK**  to add the `config_compile` command to limit the automatic loop pipelining as specified.